-Summary: This post is a roundup list of all possible macOS 12 Monterey updating problems such as low disk space, Mac won't boot, or a frozen screen and their fixes.
-How to install the macOS Monterey developer beta is also discussed.
+Summary: This post is a roundup list of all reported and possible macOS 12 Monterey updating problems and their fixes.
+The latested updates include bricked old Macs and memory leak after macOS Monterey upgrade.

-Many people are indecisive to download and update to macOS Monterey, the latest operating system by Apple.
-Thus, knowing possible macOS Monterey issues will help a lot before you install macOS 12.
-For example, you can't download/install macOS Monterey, apps won't work, iCloud is not available, or you have connectivity issues with yout WiFi or Bluetooth on macOS Monterey.
+For example, you can't download/install macOS Monterey, apps won't work, iCloud is not available, or you have connectivity issues with yout Wi-Fi or Bluetooth on macOS Monterey.

 Warning: This post will include multiple macOS Monterey problems, and some serious problems like 'Mac not booting after update' could cause data loss.
-Therefore, if you are facing some Mac booting issue after macOS update, it is highly recommended to recover data from Mac won't boot with iBoysoft Data Recovery for Mac first.
+Therefore, it is highly recommended to recover data from a Mac that won't boot with iBoysoft Data Recovery for Mac first.

 1. Should I update My Mac to macOS 12 Monterey?

-macOS Monterey with powerful features is so tempting to upgrade, but you may still sit on the fence and wonder:
+macOS Monterey is so tempting to upgrade, but you may still sit on the fence and wonder:

 - Is macOS Monterey stable to use on My Mac?